timescale/pgai/docs/vectorizer.md

 This page offers a comprehensive overview of Vectorizer features, demonstrating how it streamlines the process of working with vector embeddings in your database.
+To quickly test drive embeddings using a pre-built Docker developer environment, see the [Vectorizer quick start](/docs/vectorizer-quick-start.md).
 For a more detailed technical specification, see the [Vectorizer API reference](./vectorizer-api-reference.md).

 Let's explore how the Vectorizer can transform your approach to unstructured,